backspace/prison-rideshare-ui/README.md

-# prison-rideshare-ui
+# Prison Rideshare UI

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an Ember front-end for the [prison rideshare API](https://github.com/backspace/prison-rideshare-api).

 ## Prerequisites